digiator42/E-Commerce-Lab/README.md

 # E-Commerce-Lab

 ## Overview
-E-Commerce-Lab serves as both a development playground and a testing lab, integrating automation and JUnit for robust validation.
+E-Commerce-Lab serves as both a development playground and a testing lab.

 ## Features
 - Product catalog management